Muon trident process at far-forward LHC detectors

 In addition to the neutrino flux, $pp$ collisions at the LHC also generate a flux of muons~\cite{DeRujula:1984pg} that are able to reach the far-forward LHC detectors.
-The measurement of such flux by the SND@LHC detector \cite{SNDLHC:2023mib} has started a new era in the study of deep inelastic muon - ion scattering \cite{Francener:2025pnr,Francener:2025tyh}, which will allow us to improve the description of the hadronic structure and constrain the magnitude of nuclear effects in a new kinematical range.
-Motivated by these results, in this paper, we will investigate the muon trident process, which is electromagnetic production of a dilepton pair in the deep inelastic muon - ion scattering.
-In particular, we will consider the production of $e^+ e^-$, $\mu^+ \mu^-$ and $\tau^+ \tau^-$ pairs in the muon - tungsten scattering at the existing FASER$\nu$ detector and at its proposed upgrade to be installed in the Forward Physics Facility \cite{Anchordoqui:2021ghd,Feng:2022inv}, denoted FASER$\nu$2 detector.
-As we will demonstrate below, the predicted event rates for the $e^+ e^-$ and $\mu^+ \mu^-$ production are very high, especially for the FASER$\nu$2 detector, which will allow us to constrain the magnitude of the associated cross - sections that are important, e.g., to estimate the electromagnetic energy loss of a muon in transit through materials \cite{Bulmahn:2008fa}.
+The measurement of such flux by the SND@LHC detector \cite{SNDLHC:2023mib} has started a new era in the study of deep inelastic muon-ion scattering \cite{Francener:2025pnr,Francener:2025tyh}, which will allow us to improve the description of the hadronic structure and constrain the magnitude of nuclear effects in a new kinematical range.
+In addition, several recent works have explored the potential of this muon flux to search for beyond Standard Model signals \cite{Ariga:2023fjg,Batell:2024cdl,MammenAbraham:2025gai}.
+Motivated by these results, in this paper, we will investigate the muon trident process, which is electromagnetic production of a dilepton pair in the muon-ion scattering.
+In particular, we will consider the production of $e^+ e^-$, $\mu^+ \mu^-$ and $\tau^+ \tau^-$ pairs in the muon-tungsten scattering at the existing FASER$\nu$ detector and at its proposed upgrade to be installed in the Forward Physics Facility \cite{Anchordoqui:2021ghd,Feng:2022inv,FPF:2025bor}, denoted FASER$\nu$2 detector.
+As we will demonstrate below, the predicted event rates for the $e^+ e^-$ and $\mu^+ \mu^-$ production are very high, especially for the FASER$\nu$2 detector, which will allow us to constrain the magnitude of the associated cross-sections that are important, e.g., to estimate the electromagnetic energy loss of a muon in transit through materials \cite{Bulmahn:2008fa}.
 Moreover, our results indicate that a future measurement of the electromagnetic $\tau^+ \tau^-$ production will already be, in principle, feasible at FASER$\nu$.
 It is important to emphasize that such a process was not yet observed.